guertinlab/Nascent_RNA_Methods/README.md

 `seqtk` : a multifunctional toolkit for processing sequence files, including trimming a defined number of bases from the ends of reads and reverse complementing sequencing reads. https://github.com/lh3/seqtk [@li2013seqtk]

+`sratoolkit` : a suite of tools that interface with data deposited into the Sequence Read Archive. https://github.com/ncbi/sra-tools

 `wget` : retrieves files from a wide range of internet protocols. https://www.gnu.org/software/wget/

 `R` packages: